kmatrah/level_up/README.md

 ## What ?

 If you are building a web app, chances are good you have some jobs to design and execute in order to provide services to your customers.
-Generally, that means handling automated tasks, manual human tasks, calls to external services, failures, timers and retries.
+Generally, that means handling computer-based or manual tasks, calls to external services, failures, timers and retries.
 LevelUp lets you build all of these and compose them to create a runnable job.
-Concretely, you will define a state graph, where each state represents a task and contains its own business logic implemented in ruby.
+Concretely, you will define a task graph, where each task contains its own business logic implemented in ruby.
 Jobs can be performed synchronously in the current thread or asynchronously by background workers.
-Three methods are available in each state to control the job flow: move_to(new_state), retry_in(delay), manual_task(task_description).
+Three methods are available in each state to control the job flow: move_to!(task_name), retry_in!(delay), manual_task!(task_description).

 ## Why use LevelUp ?

-Designing your jobs graphically with states and transitions can be more easier than directly writing code, especially for non-technical people.
+Designing your jobs graphically with tasks and transitions can be more easier than directly writing code, especially for non-technical people.
 Graphs can be drawn, printed, shared and analysed making it easier to let everyone know what the system is doing at specific points in time.
 From a developers point of view, it’s clearer to separate the different parts of a job into isolated states.
-Class based states are reusable in multiple jobs to avoid code duplication.
-For example, you can use the Template design pattern to implement the generic part of a state in a parent class and implement specialized parts in children classes.
+Class-based tasks are reusable in multiple jobs to avoid code duplication.
+For example, you can use the Template design pattern to implement the generic part of a task in a parent class and implement specialized parts in children classes.

 ## Requirements